 - Four (4) quarter hour or three (3) semester hour credits are required for each discipline below.
 Coursework may be lower or upper division.

 - A 2.0 GPA or satisfactory narrative evaluation is required.

-Social sciences might include economics, sociology, political science, and anthropology.
+Social sciences might include economics, sociology, political science, anthropology and human geography.

-Natural sciences might include biology, ecology, geology, and chemistry.
+Natural sciences might include biology, ecology, geology, botany and chemistry.

 How to Meet Your Prerequisites